 Hybrid models that combine a heat pump with natural gas-powered heating technology are available, Budde points out.
 Otherwise, he admits that his service background biases him toward coupling a heat pump with a backup gas-powered furnace − “to be safe.”

 When considering the environmental impact of heat pumps in Alberta, Budde looks at what he calls a “personal carbon footprint.”

 On location, they will help decrease the energy demands of cooling.
-But Budde points out that a link to greenhouse gas emission remains in most places in the province, even if indirectly, as 91% of Alberta’s power is generated by burning fossil fuels.
-Given our infrastructure, it will take a great many footprints to be able to march toward sustainability while enjoying the luxury of cool homes during our hottest summer days.
+But Budde points out that an indirect link to greenhouse gas emission remains in most places in the province, as 91% of Alberta’s power is generated by burning fossil fuels.
+Given our current infrastructure, it will take a great many footprints to be able to march toward sustainability while enjoying the luxury of cool homes during our hottest summer days.

-That said, Budde does not rule out heat pumps as part of a healthy mix of energy-saving measures at home, even in a city as chilly as Edmonton can be.
+While we wait on that evolution, Budde still considers the possibility of heat pumps being part of a healthy mix of energy-saving measures at home today, even in a city as chilly as Edmonton can be.
 While it may not rank among Canada’s warmest cities, it is one of its sunniest, averaging 325 bright days a year.

 “Heat pumps are a fantastic technology,” he says.
 “If you go full solar on your house and you can power your own, to me that’s a no brainer.”